This Shrimp with Kale and Mashed Potatoes really is a perfect combination of flavors. If you will try it, you will love it.

 In a big pot add the potatoes cut into cubes along with 1/2 a teaspoon of salt and water and let it cook until the potatoes become soft.

-In a big bowl add the kale torn apart from the stalk and start massaging it with the juice from the lemon.
+In a big bowl add the kale torn apart from the stalk and start massaging it with the juice of the lemon.
 Then add the olive oil, balsamic vinegar, and season it with salt and pepper.
 Set aside.

 When the potatoes are cooked through, throw all the water out and mash the potatoes with a masher adding gradually the milk and the butter.
 Season again with salt and pepper if it’s necessary.